CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/fields-description.md

 ![Serialization - Fields Description](./media/field-description/image2020-1-19-10-16-23.png)

-**Enable Serialization** – allows the use of serialization in WMS
+**Enable Serialization** – allows the use of serialization in CompuTec WMS

 **Reuse Storage Unit** – allows reusing the same packages (SSCC) in the reception process

-**Show button printing label Storage Unit** – allows you to print manually labels for the package (the button will be visible in WMS)
+**Show button printing label Storage Unit** – allows you to print manually labels for the package (the button will be visible in CompuTec WMS)

 **Possibility fill up SSCC code manually** – user can enter an SSCC code manually without using a scanner